 Even as a full-time traveler, I find it time-consuming to plan out an itinerary that hits everything I want to do.

-And truthfully, I don’t think I could have planned out a better itinerary than the one Ashley curated for our trip to Jordan.
-It is evident that she had put a ton of work into our trip to ensure we got a great taste of the country.
+And truthfully, I don’t think I could have planned out a better itinerary for Jordan than the one Ashley curated for our trip.

 Everything flowed perfectly together, and we got to experience so many different parts of Jordan.